mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/cli/autocompletion/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-Autocompletion for the CLI is supported for `bash` and `zsh`.
-This allows you to press TAB to get access to subcommands and autocomplete the ones you are writing.
+Autocompletion for the DC/OS&trade; CLI is supported for `bash` and `zsh`.
+This allows you to press TAB to get access to subcommands and auto-complete the commands you are writing.

 For example, after enabling autcompletion, typing `dcos clus[TAB]` will give you `dcos cluster`.